flanglet/kanzi/README.md

 The goal is to provide clean APIs and really fast implementation.
 It includes compression codecs (Run Length coding, Exp Golomb coding, Huffman, Range, LZ4, Snappy, ANS, Context Mixers, PAQ derivatives), bit stream manipulation, and transforms such as Burrows-Wheeler (BWT) and Move-To-Front, etc ...

+Kanzi is the most versatile lossless data compressor in Java.
+However, it is not an implementation of usual compression formats (zip, Zstandard, LZMA, ...).

 For more details, check https://github.com/flanglet/kanzi/wiki.